uranusjr/pyem/README.rst

 PyEM sets environment variables ``VIRTUAL_ENV`` and ``PATH``, and hand off control to ``subprocess`` for the command specified.
-This is enough to trick a lot of Python project tools, including `Python launcher`_, Poetry_, and Pipenv_.
+This is enough to trick a lot of Python project tools, including the Python launcher, Poetry_, and Pipenv_.
 Python interpreters with ``venv`` support (e.g. CPython 3.3 or later) should also integrate seamlessly.